catalyst/developing-with-cwp/docs/06_IntroToCMSFields.md

 Pages are a very big and important part of SilverStripe sites, you will be creating and extending pages and their templates a lot as a SilverStripe developer.

+We've learned what a DataObject is, and that a page type is a type of DataObject.
+We've learned about the ORM and how to use it.
+We've seen how to utilise special variables on our DataObject to set up relationships with other data, and what possible relationships exist.
+Finally, we've learned how to inherit fields from parent pages in the CMS, how to set up getter utility methods, and how to display all of these new concepts on a template for your users to see.

 # Further reading/references

-* SilverStripe data model types https://docs.silverstripe.org/en/3/developer_guides/model/data_types_and_casting/
+* SilverStripe data model types https://docs.silverstripe.org/en/4/developer_guides/model/data_types_and_casting/
-* SilverStripe Form field types https://docs.silverstripe.org/en/3/developer_guides/forms/field_types/
+* SilverStripe Form field types https://docs.silverstripe.org/en/4/developer_guides/forms/field_types/

 # Next